Maitrri/Maitrri/README.md

 - 🧘 Yoga + dance keep me balanced (literally).
 - 🎨 I paint when code gets messy.
 - 🌮 I believe data pipelines should be like tacos: layered, colorful and satisfying.
-- 🤝 Motto: *Tech only matters when it makes life easier.*

 ---
 ⭐ Check out my repos → they’re basically my digital playground!
 ⚡ *If you scrolled this far, you deserve a cookie 🍪 (data-approved).*